-This two-year program stresses career preparation in Forestry & Lumber Production, Heavy Equipment Operation with emphasis on renewable resources.
+This two-year program stresses career preparation in Forestry & Lumber Production, Heavy Equipment Operation and renewable resources.

 Students’ core curriculum familiarizes them with the tools of the trade.
-Students learn to operate our fleet of bulldozers, backhoes and other heavy equipment as well as learn to operate power saws, welders, and other shop tools.
+Students learn to operate our fleet of bulldozers, excavators, loaders and other heavy equipment as well as learn to operate power tools, welders, and other shop equipment.

 Forestry and Lumber Production